+- Work with the IdP administrator to identify which users must access the Tanium Console through the IdP.
 The IdP administrator is responsible for configuring authentication through an Active Directory or LDAP server and managing user access through the IdP.
-For information about setting up a SAML application in Okta, refer to the Okta documentation.
-For information about setting up an application through any other IdP, refer to your IdP documentation.
+For information about setting up an application through an IdP, refer to your IdP documentation.

 A Tanium administrator must create the Tanium Console users if they authenticate through a domain-joined Active Directory back end (see Create a user) or configure an LDAP Sync connector to import users (see Using LDAP).